As an Amazon Associate I earn from qualifying purchases.

 - Cover with a towel and allow to rest and rise again for 1 hour.

-- When you are ready to bake the bread, preheat the oven to 350ºF.
+- When you are ready to bake the bread, preheat the oven to 350ºF (177ºC).

 - Bake the bread for 38-42 minutes.
 The loaf is done when it produces a hollow sound when you tap on it.
 Allow to cool completely on the baking sheet before decorating.

 - Spread icing over cooled bread and decorate with sanding sugar or sprinkles.
+Insert baby from the underside of the bread for someone to find!
 Bread stays fresh covered at room temperature up to 5 days or in the refrigerator up to 1 week.
 Un-iced bread freezes well, up to 2 months.
 Thaw at room temperature before decorating and serving.